TITHI-KHAN/Real-Time-HandGesture-DigitRecognition-MediaPipe-OpenCV/README.md

 ## The COLORS list now includes 11 colors, corresponding to digits from 0 to 10.

 The digit recognition mechanism has been adjusted to round the Y-coordinate of the index finger tip multiplied by 10 to get an integer value between 0 and 10.
 When a digit is recognized, its corresponding color is retrieved from the COLORS list and used to display the digit on the screen.
-With these changes, the code can now recognize and display digits from 0 to 10 based on the movement of the fingertips.
+The code can now recognize and display digits from 0 to 10 based on the movement of the fingertips.